Fedora Alemán

-Fedora Alemán (11 October 1912 – 6 February 2018) was a Venezuelan operatic soprano.
-One of Venezuela's most celebrated singers, she performed in concert halls throughout Latin America and Europe.
+Fedora Alemán (11 October 1912 – 6 February 2018) was a Venezuelan operatic lyric coloratura soprano.

+One of Venezuela's most celebrated singers, she performed in recitals touring in concert halls and made recordings throughout Latin America, the US, Middle East and Europe, performing traditional opera roles and Latin American folk and art song and Spanish art song.

 Early life, education and family

-Born in Caracas on 11 October 1912, Alemán began to play the piano when she was six.
+Alemán was born in Caracas, Venezuela and began to play the piano when she was six.
 Her vocal talents were recognized from an early age, especially when she reached her teens.
 She studied at the Escuela de Música y Declamación in Caracas before training in New York under Fausto Cleva and, in particular, Alfredo Hollander in Caracas.

 In her early twenties, Alemán married the American cellist Mario Di Polo whom she met in New York when she was 22.
 They remained married until he died in 1975.
 The couple had three children: Reinaldo, a scientific researcher; Mario, a violinist, and Frank, a trumpeter.

 Career

-Her first recording, on the RCA Victor label, was made in New York while her first public performance was in 1936 at Caracas's Teatro Municipal.
-It was also here she sang her first opera, Pergolesi's La serva padrona.
+Aleman sang her first opera in 1932 Pergolesi's intermezzo La serva padrona (The Maid Turned Mistress) and made her first recordings, on the RCA Victor label in New York while her first public performance was in 1936 at the Teatro Municipal of Caracas.

 She went on to perform leading roles in Verdi's Rigoletto and La Traviata.

 From 1950, her concert tours reached North America, Brazil and Europe.
 She performed in the United States, in Rio de Janeiro, and in 1951 in the Caribbean.
 In 1954, she participated in the Primar Festival de Música Latinoamericana de Caracas (First Caracas Festival of Latin American Music), with Bachianas Brasileñas by Heitor Villa-Lobos.
 In 1956, she sang Lucy from the opera of Gian Carlo Menotti: The Telephone, or L'Amour à trois.
 In 1961, she travelled to France and Italy where she undertook further voice training.
 The following year she performed at the Grand Théâtre in Bordeaux.